 Born in Palermo, Italy, composer and conductor Salvatore Di Vittorio is heir to the Italian neo-classical orchestral tradition.
 He has been hailed “a lyrical musical spirit, following in the footsteps of Ottorino Respighi” – Luigi Verdi, Philharmonic Academy of Bologna.
 He was first noticed when Italian chamber orchestras programmed his works alongside Respighi, and later gained considerable attention with his completion of the first Violin Concerto (in A) and other works by commission of the Bolognese composer’s great nieces and archive curator.
-Di Vittorio is founding Music Director of Chamber Orchestra of New York, which debuted in 2007 at Zankel Hall, Carnegie Hall.
+Di Vittorio is founding Music Director of Chamber Orchestra of New York, which debuted in 2007 at Carnegie Hall’s Zankel Hall.

 He has worked with numerous orchestras, including San Diego Symphony, Chamber Orchestra of Philadelphia, Orchestra Sinfonica Siciliana, Teatro Massimo Opera Palermo, Orchestra Vivaldi, Sinfonia Varsovia, Orchestra Regionale Filarmonica Veneta, Orchestra da Camera Fiorentina, Orchestra Sinfonica della Calabria, Orchestra of the Swan of Stratford-upon-Avon, Vancouver Island Symphony, Orquesta de Cámara Bellas Artes, and Santa Rosa Symphony.

 Di Vittorio is fascinated with the world of storytelling through symphonic poems – full of poignant, romantic lyricism and magnificent orchestrations.
 His upcoming Sinfonia N. 4 “Metamorfosi” will highlight the magical stories in Ovid’s Metamorphosis, with each movement drawing inspiration from an Italian painting related to the stories.
 A strong interest with the Italian Renaissance and Baroque is often the inspiration for his original compositions.